About Me

 Having really enjoyed two spring walks in Winterbourne last year, I decided to revisit with Cwtch the collie and see how different it feels in high summer.

-The high-walled lanes at the start of the walk are more enclosed in summer, and more mysterious ...
+The high-walled lanes at the start of the walk certainly felt more enclosed and mysterious ...

-... but remembering the route felt like greeting an old friend.
+... but re-following the route felt like greeting an old friend.
 Cwtch ran on ahead, recalling every turn with evident delight.

-The footpaths off to the side looked even more enticing this time of year, and I made a note to look them up on the map and explore them next time.
+The footpaths off to the side looked even more enticing this time of year, and I made a note to look them up and maybe explore them next time if they looked promising on the map.

 I think - maybe - a fledgling thrush bit the dust here